geoffrey-young/RecommendationEngine/README.md

 2. A web-based display that can query the datastore and display results for a single, known event id.

-3. An exported PNG [draw.io](https://www.draw.io) diagram representing your ecosystem, including Phase 1.
+3. A diagram (exported as a `png`) representing your ecosystem, including Phase 1.

 4. A (merged and closed) pull request from your feature branch (`phase_2`) to your master that covers all your code, utilities, notes, and so on.